Sabrina Soussan

 Sabrina Soussan (born 1969 in Paris) is an engineer and manager of French and German nationality.
 Until 31 December 2021, Soussan has been CEO of dormakaba Holding AG, a global group in the access industry based in Switzerland.
-She took her new position of Chief Executive Officer of SUEZ on the 1st February 2022.
-She was appointed chairman and CEO on the 1st August 2022.
+She took her new position of Chief Executive Officer of SUEZ on 1 February 2022.
+She was appointed chairman and CEO on 1 August 2022.

 Early life and education

 Soussan studied mechanical and aeronautical engineering at the École Nationale Supérieure de Mécanique et d'Aérotechnique in Poitiers, France, and received her master's degree in 1992.
 In 1993, she completed her Masters of Business Administration (MBA) from the Université de Poitiers in France and Trinity College Dublin in Ireland.

 Career

 Soussan began her career at Renault in Paris as an engineer in engine research and development in 1994.
 From 1997 onwards, she worked in various positions at Siemens Automotive/Siemens VDO, first as project director for gasoline and diesel systems for Ford projects, then as managing director for diesel systems for the Renault-Nissan business unit, a position she initially kept after Siemens sold its Siemens VDO division to Continental.